 There has not been, to my knowledge, an intensive (or semi-intensive) survey of land snails in Kansas for over 50 years.
 It is known that the ranges of some species are changing and we certainly do not know the existing status – health and ecological well-being – of this important group of animals in Kansas.

 There are somewhere around 70 species that have been, might have been, or could be found in Kansas.
 Much of the uncertainty revolves around taxonomy – the science of naming and classifying organisms while some uncertainty revolves around collection bias.
 This list below is tentative and what constitutes a “species” is sometimes uncertain.
 The species found represent some 16 families.
 Most species belong to one of two families: Polygyridae and Vertiginidae.

 In 1959, the “Handbook of Gastropods in Kansas”, Leonard (1959) provided a synthesis of collections of both aquatic and terrestrial gastropods.
-This preliminary checklist of Kansas land snails comprises the species found after reviewing existing records (Leonard 1959, Hubricht 1985, Nekola and Coles 2010, publications, museum collection lists) and conducting new collections.
+This checklist of Kansas land snails comprises the species found after reviewing existing records (Leonard 1959, Hubricht 1985, Nekola and Coles 2010, publications, museum collection lists) and conducting new collections.
 The maps provided display pooled previous observations from all sources as one color (orange), new collections from any of these previous counties (yellow), and new counties (green).
 Obviously, the absence of a species from a county does not mean it is not there.
 The county may not have been collected (especially for new collections as all counties were not visited) or, if collected, a species not found for reasons other than it does not exist there.
 The state of collections is not sufficient to exclude any species for which habitat and chance might be available.
 On the other hand, the fact that a species was collected in a county in the past does not mean it still exists there.

 Checklist of Land Snails and Slugs of Kansas